Burnout in the workplace: how to prevent and manage it

 Monday, December 6, 2021

 If you haven’t experienced burnout before, chances are you know someone who has.
-It’s prevalent in modern society and is often known as a chronic workplace stress.
+It’s prevalent in modern society and is often known as chronic workplace stress.
 It can affect people in any workforce at any level, from a grocery store junior cashier to a chief executive of a global corporation.

 Early childhood educators are not immune to burnout — in fact, it’s unfortunately a highly reported issue in the sector.
 This needs to be addressed, and by having a better understanding of what burnout looks like, we can be equipped to know how we can support those experiencing it.
 Better yet, an insight into burnout in the workplace can help us to prevent it happening in the first place.